mkobuolys/flutter-design-patterns/assets/markdown/factory-method.md

 ![Factory Method Implementation Class Diagram](resource:assets/images/factory_method/factory_method_implementation.png)

-_CustomDialog_ is an abstract class which is used as a base class for all the specific alert dialogs:
+_CustomDialog_ is an abstract class that is used as a base class for all the specific alert dialogs:

 - _getTitle()_ - an abstract method which returns the title of the alert dialog.
 Used in the UI;
 - _create()_ - an abstract method which returns the specific implementation (UI component/widget) of the alert dialog;